pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 `stream create --name '{NAME_OF_STREAM}' --definition '{SOURCE_APP_NAME} {OPTIONAL_SOURCE_PROPERTIES} | {SINK_APP_NAME} {OPTIONAL_SINK_PROPERTIES}'`

 Alternatively, you can create a Stream in the Dashboard UI by clicking on the `Streams` tab and then on `Create Stream`.
 The available Sinks, Sources, and Processors will be on the left of the workspace.
 You can drag them and then connect Sources to Sinks for the configuration you want.

+To setup our stream, drag a `time` and `char-log` (or whatever you called your Sink) from the list on the left into the workspace and connect `time` to `char-log` by clicking the box on the right of `time` and dragging it to the box on the left of `char-log`.

 If you click on the `time` module, you will see a gear icon appear in the bottom left corner.
 Clicking that will let you specify properties for `time`, such as `fixed-delay` and `time-units`.
+We set `fixed-delay` to `5` and `time-units` to `SECONDS`.

-The resulting code will be shown above the flow chart.
+The resulting stream definition will be shown above the flow chart.
 You can then click on the `Create Stream` button to create it.
+You will be prompted to give your stream a name.

 ![Creating a Stream in the UI](/images/spring-cloud-dataflow-sink/create-stream.png)

 Your stream `char-stream` and its definition will now be listed in the `Definitions` tab.
 Go ahead and click `Deploy` and then `Deploy` on the next page (we have no `Deployment Properties` to add).

 To see the new Sink and Source apps, go to your Cloud Foundry space and notice that there are two new apps starting up, with some randomly generated words in the app names.
-It may take a minute or so for those spring apps to boot up.
+It may take a minute or so for those Spring apps to boot up.

 ![Sink and Source Apps in CF](/images/spring-cloud-dataflow-sink/sink_and_source.png)